-5. HOW ARE APPLICATIONS/PROPOSALS SELECTED?
+7. HOW ARE APPLICATIONS/PROPOSALS SELECTED?

 In addition to the earlier indicated principles, submitted applications will be assessed on:

-- Results and Measurability: All projects must have well-defined targets.
+- Results and Measurability: All projects must have well defined targets.
 Achievements thereof should be tangible and quantifiable.

 - Timely Submissions: All applications must be received within the deadline for consideration.

-7. TIMELINE FOR APPLICATIONS
+8. TIMELINE FOR APPLICATIONS

 Applicants are requested to keep these dates in mind:

-Call for Applications:
+Call for Applications: 10th December 2019

-All applicants should note that a KCDF team shall visit all those shortlisted for a Grants Award.
+All applicants should note that a KCDF team may visit those shortlisted for a grant award.
 These initial visits are part of the assessments, proposal evaluation and final approval, thus, do not in any way amount to or confirm approval.

-8. ADDITIONAL INFORMATION
+9. ADDITIONAL INFORMATION